 The Huckabee Fire was reported at 1:00 pm on March 29, 2013, in the Deep Lake unit on the western edge of Big Cypress National Preserve.
 Initial attack operations focused on preventing the fire from spreading to the north, where smoke impacts had the potential to impact I-75, the major east-west artery for transportation in south Florida.
 Despite constructing nearly two miles of “mash” line with three swamp buggies, crews were forced to abandon the northern line late that night to assist with spot fires across Highway 29 on state land to the west.
 Working with local fire departments and the Florida Forest Service (FFS), a 15 acre spot fire was controlled in the early morning hours of March 30.
 Anticipating more spot fires on state land and the fire crossing I-75, a local Type 3 organization was established, consisting of personnel from Big Cypress (BICY), Florida Panther National Wildlife Refuge (FPNWR), Everglades National Park (EVER), Loxahatchee NWR (FLLXR), and the Atlanta NIMO team.

 The Type 3 team identified Highway 29 and I-75 as the major concerns to firefighter and public safety, and worked to mitigate those dangers.
 A second burnout was conducted on March 31 to stop fire spread as it began to impact I-75 with flames and smoke.
 Despite this operation, I-75 was closed during late night and early morning hours by the Florida Highway Patrol over the next four days due to residual smoke mixing with fog.
 Crews continued to bring fire south along Turner River Road on the eastern edge of the fire, tying it into a 3-year old prescribed burn and the Deep Lake cypress strand to the south.
+Nearly 16,000 acres of the 20,300 that ultimately burned had been scheduled for prescribed fire treatment during the spring of 2013, but were not burned due to the dry spring conditions.

 Due to widespread media interest and the wildland-urban interface in and around the Preserve, a Public Information Officer (PIO) was an essential component of the team.
 The PIO was instrumental in conducting interviews with local news agencies that were interested in the fire and closures to I-75.